shortmr/CANOpenRobotController/doc/M1_SRALAB/SSNR2023/Day1.md

 For each group member, a particular set of gains may "feel" more or less natural (i.e., more or less resistance).
 As a group, try to find 2 sets of gains that offer the best transparent control by following these instructions:

-1. In [m1_params.yaml](../../../config/m1_params.yaml) file, make sure *config_flag* is set to true in order to enable sliders for adjusting PID gains
+1. In the m1_params.yaml file (~/catkin_ws/src/CANOpenRobotController/config), make sure *config_flag* is set to true in order to enable sliders for adjusting PID gains
 2. Run ROS program for controller tuning from the same terminal window where the workspace was sourced; specify the robot_name parameter for your group’s device (m1_x, m1_y or m1_z)
 ```bash
 roslaunch CORC m1_real.launch robot_name:=m1_x